Green Bay Phoenix: Men's basketball

+The Green Bay Phoenix men's basketball team is the NCAA Division I college basketball program representing the University of Wisconsin–Green Bay.
+The team competes in the Horizon League and plays its home games primarily at the Resch Center in Ashwaubenon, with some games at the on-campus Kress Events Center.
+The Phoenix program has competed at the Division I level since 1982, having transitioned from NAIA and NCAA Division II.
+A historical high point for the team was in the early-to-mid 1990s, where under former coach Dick Bennett, they secured multiple conference championships and made their first NCAA Tournament appearances.
+Overall, the program has earned five appearances in the NCAA Division I Tournament, with the most recent coming in 2016.
+Notable alumni who have gone on to professional careers include Tony Bennett and Keifer Sykes.

 Women's basketball

 During the 2008/09-2012/13 seasons, the Green Bay women's basketball team had the third highest winning-percentage in the NCAA Division I with a 175–21 mark trailing only Connecticut and Stanford.
 The Phoenix has the fifth-most wins in Division I during that same stretch.
 The Phoenix entered the 2017–18 season on a string of 40 consecutive winning seasons, with only Tennessee having a longer such streak in women's college basketball.
 Green Bay has won or tied for the Horizon League regular-season championship since 2000, the longest active streak in Division I NCAA women's basketball.
 In those 17 years, the team has only lost the conference tournament three times, in the 2000–01, 2009–10, and 2013–14 seasons.
 Since the 2002–03 season, Green Bay has been ranked in the top 25 polls, with the highest ranking being #9 at the conclusion of the 2010–11 season when they made it to the Sweet 16 where they lost to the University of Baylor, 86–76.
 They have been to the NCAA tournament 18 times, advancing to the second round five times and to the Sweet 16 once.